Australasian Cinema > films > Eureka Stockade 1907

 The first screening was at the Athenaeum Hall, Melbourne, on 19 October 1907, and it ran there for two weeks.
 Public reaction does not seem to have been enough to interest the Cornwells in further production, and the company was wound up in March 1908.
 Pike & Cooper: 7.

-There is another film by this title, and other films on the same subject:
+There is another film with this title, and other films on the same subject:

 Eureka Stockade (Harry Watt, 1949) Ealing Studios, prod.
 Michael Balcon, assoc. prod.
 Leslie Norman, wr.
 Harry Watt, Greenwood & Ralph Smart, dp George Heath; Chips Rafferty (Peter Lalor), Jane Barrett, Jack Lambert, Peter Illing, Gordon Jackson, Peter Finch, Reg Lye; events of 1854; 102 min.